jaysylvester/citizen/README.md

 citizen is in beta.
 Your comments, criticisms, and (pull) requests are appreciated.

-Please see [Github](https://github.com/jaysylvester/citizen) for the complete readme. npm truncates it.
+Please see [Github](https://github.com/jaysylvester/citizen) for the complete readme. npmjs.org truncates it.

 ## Benefits

-- Zero-configuration dynamic routing with a simple URL structure
+- Zero-configuration dynamic routing with SEO-friendly URLs
-- Built-in configurable caching at both the route and controller level
+- In-memory caching of entire routes, individual controllers, and your own objects
+- Directives that make it easy to set cookies, sessions, redirects, caches, and more
-- Serve HTML, JSON, or JSONP from the same controller with a single URL flag
+- Serve HTML, JSON, or JSONP from the same controller/view with a single URL flag
 - Easily chain controllers or include controllers within other controllers
 - Support for Jade and Handlebars templates with more on the way
+- Do it all on the server or include your favorite client-side templating engine

 ## Quick Start